PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick said, "Marveled as I am by your cunning, good merchant, one question remains: How did you learn about the mace?"

 "A guy brought it in a carrying case and refused to take it out.
 I thought maybe I could get the jewels off, but the enchantment was too powerful.
-My last apprentice was pinned to the floor in my shop for a week before we figured out how to get him out from the grip of that foul thing."
+My last apprentice was pinned to the floor of my shop for a week before we figured out how to get him out from under that thing."

-""How did you manage it?" asked Rattick
+"How did you manage it?" asked Rattick

 "Ahhhh," said Boltac, raising a finger to the side of his nose.
 "That would be telling."
-The smile faded from his face as he added, "My advice to both of you?
+His faded from his face as he added, "My advice to both of you?
 Stay outta the magic bag."

 "No problem," said Relan.

-"Problem," thought Rattick.
-He didn't know what could possibly be in Boltac's magic bag, but he thought that the bag itself could be worth more than he could imagine.
+Problem, thought Rattick.
+He didn't know what could possibly be in Boltac's magic bag, but now he knew for certain that it was magic.
+And that the bag itself, might be worth more than he could imagine.
 And Rattick had quite an imagination.

 "C'mon, I don't want to be all day getting my lady friend back," said Boltac as he headed into the darkness.
 "How deep do you think this goes anyway?"

-All the way to the bottom, though rat tick
+All the way to the bottom, though Rattick.

 >Kid worried that the magic lantern comes with a catch.